Swim Sail Cruise – Gulf of Hisaronu

 There is 220V power on the boat, so you can charge your devices.
 The socket is standard European.

 Note!
-Due to larger demand on some dates we occasionally decide to use two main gulets on the same trip and the second boat may not be exactly the same model, but it will offer the same comfort and purpose for the trip.
+Due to greater demand for these trips on some dates we occasionally decide to use two main boats on the same trip and the second boat may not be exactly the same model, but it will offer the same comfort and purpose for the trip.

 Cabins (Double and Twin)